Bjorsvik98/ProjectTFE4152delivery/README.md

 # Project in TFE4152

-    ├── project                     # Files for delivery in term project in TFE4152 Design of integrated circuits │    ├── spice                  # SPICE files used for modelling and simulating an analog pixel sensor │    ├── verilog                # SystemVerilog files for simulating a 2x2 pixel array
+    ├── models                      # Model files used for SPICE simulation ├── project                     # Files for delivery in term project in TFE4152 Design of integrated circuits │    ├── spice                  # SPICE files used for modelling and simulating an analog pixel sensor │    ├── verilog                # SystemVerilog files for simulating a 2x2 pixel array